The Arabic Abjad

 The Arabic alphabet, or Abjad, has about 30 basic letters.
 Most letters are consonants (like n, k, b), and a few are long vowels (aa, ee, uu).
 Short vowels are usually unwritten, except in special cases like children’s books or religious texts.
 We’ll come back to short vowels a bit later.

 Arabic is written from right to left.
-That may feel unusual at first, but your brain adapts quickly—you’ll be surprised how natural it becomes.
+That may feel unusual at first, but your brain adapts quickly!
+You’ll be surprised how natural it becomes.

 - Isolated – standing alone, unconnected